visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 Source Type
 """""""""""

-The user can seed the integral curves either as a single point or a series of points along a line.

-Point
-    Seed from a point.
-The point location can be set interactively using the interactive point tool.
-Parameters are:

-    * Location - Cartesian point with three values separated with a space.
+The source type controls how the seeds for curves are created.
+There are various options, the names of which are self-descriptive such as creating them along a *line*.
+Only those options that require further clarification are described further here.

 Point List
     Seed from a list of points.

-    * Add Point - add a point which can then be edited by the user.
-Double clicking on the entry enters the editing mode.
-    * Delete Point - delete the currently selected entry.
-    * Delete All Points - delete all the points in the list.
-    * Read Text File - read in a list of points from a text file.
-The format must have one point per line as either "X Y Z" or "X, Y, Z"
+In addition to *Add Point*, *Delete Point*, and *Delete All Points*, the user can *Read Text File* that is formatted with one point per each line either as "X Y Z" or "X, Y, Z".

-Line
-    Seed from a line defined by its end points.
-The line location can be set interactively using the interactive line tool.

-    * Start - X Y Z location of the line starting point.
-    * End - X Y Z location of the line ending point.
-    * Sampling - Specify the type of sampling and the number of samples.
+.. warning:

-Note: if the Field is set to be the M3D-C1 integrator the point locations will be converted from Cartesian to Cylindrical coordinates.
-And in the 2D case, phi will be set to 0.
+    If the Field is set to M3D-C1 integrator the point locations will be converted from Cartesian to Cylindrical coordinates.
+In the 2D case, phi will be set to 0.

 Field
 """""